Animation Academy

-Animation Academy is an attraction at Disney's Hollywood Studios (return in 2026), Disney California Adventure, Walt Disney Studios Park, Hong Kong Disneyland and Disney's Animal Kingdom.
-The same attraction formerly existed in DisneyQuest, which closed in 2017.
+Animation Academy is an attraction at Disney's Hollywood Studios, Disney California Adventure, Disney Adventure World, and Hong Kong Disneyland.
+The same attraction formerly existed in DisneyQuest, which closed in 2017, and a similar attraction called The Animation Experience at Conservation Station, which closed in 2026 at Disney's Animal Kingdom.

 Tokyo Disneyland also features an almost identical attraction, named simply Disney Drawing Class, within The Disney Gallery in World Bazaar.
 The attraction was closed permanently on September 30, 2016, to make way for Bibbidi Bobbidi Boutique.

 In Shanghai Disneyland's Marvel Universe, a similar attraction called Marvel Comic Academy is operating.
 This attraction features Marvel Comic's characters instead of Disney movies characters.